-In addition to the pour-over device of your choosing, you'll need a properly-sized paper filter, ice, a kettle, and of course: coffee.
+In addition to the pour-over device of your choosing, you'll need a properly sized paper filter, ice, a kettle, and, of course, coffee.
 While having a scale that measures in grams is also preferred, it's not entirely necessary.
-If you don't have one, rest-assured I'll also provide the quantities in good old cups 'n' tablespoons where applicable.
+If you don't have one, rest assured I'll also provide the quantities in good old cups and tablespoons where applicable.

 HOW TO MAKE IT:

 With the exception of the hands-off process of actually heating the water, a batch of Japanese-style iced coffee comes together in under five minutes.
-Last I checked, that's about 23 hours faster than making a batch of cold brew.
-This recipe yields about two generously-sized glasses of iced coffee, so feel free to adjust the ratios up or down depending on how much you need to make in the first place.
+This recipe yields about two generously sized glasses of iced coffee, so feel free to adjust the ratios up or down depending on how much you need to make in the first place.